Rancilio Silvia Review + Modding Options & the New Silvia Pro

 Hex Bolt on Rancilio Silvia.

-I’m sure I’d have got on fine with the 14/16g basket too if I’d have figured that out, but still, I’d prefer 18g than 14 or 16g.
+I’m sure I’d have got on fine with the 14/16g basket too if I’d have figured that out, nevertheless still, I’d prefer 18g than 14 or 16g.

 It wasn’t plain sailing with the milk steaming side of things either.